TABLE OF CONTENTS

 History

-Shared assets do not consume additional licenses in the Projects they are shared between.
+Shared assets do not consume additional licences in projects where they are shared.

 Delete vs Remove